 The Court remanded the case for future proceedings and vacated the conviction.

-At The Koffel Law Firm, our Columbus criminal defense attorneys make sure to stay up to date with changing laws so we know how to best represent our clients.
+At Koffel Brininger Nesbitt, our Columbus criminal defense attorneys make sure to stay up to date with changing laws so we know how to best represent our clients.
 If you have been arrested for any kind of drug crime or other criminal defense matter, please do not hesitate to reach out to us.
 Let us fight to defend your rights every step of the way.